 As we all know, the first few minutes are extremely volatile for every stock.
-Smart money is placing their bets in the market in the first few minutes and hence it is always good to take the entry once the initial volatility subdues.
-During the first few minutes, the institutional orders are executed and overnight positions are adjusted.
-Also, in the first few minutes the price discovery happens which can create small bursts of volatility that scalpers can use effectively.
-One way of taking benefit of this volatility and momentum is by trading the 5-Minute Opening Range Breakout (ORB) system.
+Smart money places its bets in the market in the first few minutes; hence, it is always good to take the entry once the initial volatility subsides.
+During the first few minutes, the institutional orders are executed, and overnight positions are adjusted.
+Also, in the first few minutes, price discovery occurs, which can create small bursts of volatility that scalpers can exploit.
+One way to take advantage of this volatility and momentum is to trade the 5-Minute Opening Range Breakout (ORB) system.

 The 5-minute opening range breakout is a very popular trading strategy.
-This is usually done on indices like Nifty and Sensex.
-The traders wait for the initial 5 minutes to get over and the first 5-minute candle range to be formed.
-This range can act as an important reference zone and important level to initiate the trades.
+This is usually done on indices such as the Nifty and the Sensex.
+The traders wait for the initial 5 minutes to pass and for the first 5-minute candle range to form.
+This range can serve as an important reference zone and a level to initiate trades.

-Once the entry is done the stop loss is usually the opposite side of the range.
+Once the entry is made, the stop-loss is usually on the opposite side of the range.
 Hence, if the long entry is taken, the stoploss is the low of the first candle.
 If the short entry is taken, the stoploss is the high of the first candle.

-Since this is a Momentum strategy, option buying works pretty well in this.
-If the high of the candle is broken and a long trade is to be taken the trader can buy an ATM call option.
-On the other hand, if the candles break then the trader can buy an ATM put option.
-The stop loss and target is now kept based on the first candle of the options chart.
+Since this is a Momentum strategy, option buying works pretty well.
+If the high of the candle is broken and a long trade is to be taken, the trader can buy an ATM call option.
+On the other hand, if the candles break, then the trader can buy an ATM put option.
+The stop-loss and target are now set based on the first candle on the options chart.
 The low of the first candle of the option chart is the stop loss.
-And the target can be two times the range of the first candle.
-Money management and risk management is important as usual in this strategy.
+And the target can be twice the first candle's range.
+Money management and risk management are, as usual, important in this strategy.

-After the first 5 minutes the range was created in nifty.
-The high of the first candle was 23173 and low was 23029.
-A break out trade happened on the second candle itself on the down side.
-Hence a short entry was taken in the second candle.
+After the first 5 minutes, the range was created in Nifty.
+The high of the first candle was 23173, and the low was 23029.
+A breakout trade occurred on the second candle itself, to the downside.
+Hence, a short entry was taken in the second candle.
 So we will look at the put option chart.

-We will be using ATM put option in this example and hence 23050 PE was chosen.
-Here is the chart:
+We will use the ATM put option in this example.
+Hence, a 23050 PE was chosen.
+Here is the chart -

 The buy entry in the put option chart triggered on the fourth candle at rupees 250.
 The stop loss is the low of the first candle which is Rs 200.
 Since the target is with 1:1 risk to reward, the target becomes Rs 300.
 The target was achieved at around 12 o'clock